European Pain Federation EFIC (European Federation of IASP Chapters)

 - The Councillors and the members of the Executive Board all have voting rights.

-- If an appointed Councillor is unable to attend a meeting, his or her national Chapter is entitled to either appoint a substitute delegate or alternatively to elect to vote by proxy.
+- If an appointed Councillor is unable to attend a meeting of the Council, his or her national Chapter is entitled to either appoint a substitute delegate or alternatively to choose to vote by proxy.
 This proxy will be given to a Councillor from another Chapter or a member of the Executive Board.
-Each member of the Executive Board and each Councillor can receive only one proxy from another Chapter (see H, vi., below).
+Each member of the Executive Board and each Councillor can receive only one proxy from another Chapter.

 - Vacancies: If a vacancy occurs on the Council by virtue of death, incapacity, retirement or otherwise, the national Chapter is entitled to select a person to fill this vacancy for the unexpired term.

-- The Council shall meet annually, normally during the congresses arranged by EFIC or IASP.
-When there are no such congresses, or as determined otherwise, Council shall meet at a time and place that is acceptable to a majority of Councillors.
+- The Council shall meet annually, normally during the scientific congress arranged by EFIC or IASP.
+If such a date or location is unsuitable, the Executive Board shall identify an alternative plan that is acceptable to a majority of Councillors.

-- The venue for the next Council meeting should be agreed at the preceding Council meeting.
-An extraordinary Council meeting may be convened by a majority of the Executive Board or by a majority of Council members.
+- The approximate venue for the next Annual Council Meeting should be agreed at the preceding meeting.

-- Council meetings will be called by means of a notice distributed by the Secretary, as instructed by the Executive Board to every Councillor at least two months before the date of the meeting.
+- Annual Council Meetings will be called by means of a notice distributed by the Executive Board to every Councillor at least two months before the date of the meeting.
 The notice shall confirm the specific date and venue for the meeting.

-- All decisions by Council shall be made by a simple majority of the members represented, including the votes given by proxy, unless a two-thirds or three-quarter majority is required by the Constitution.
-Council is qualified to make decisions only when at least half of the members (or their nominated substitutes), are present, including proxy votes (quorum).
+- All decisions by the Council shall be made by a simple majority of the members represented, including the votes given by proxy, unless a two-thirds or three-quarter majority is specifically required by the by-laws.
+The Council is qualified to make decisions only when at least half of the members are present, including proxy votes (quorum).

-- A councillor or Chapter (see Article 9, E, above) unable to attend a meeting, may give a proxy vote to another of the Councillors or to a member of the Executive Board.
-A proxy vote can only relate to a topic or motion tabled on the agenda of that meeting.
-The proxy vote should be identified for the particular motion.
-The proxy vote will only be valid if notified to the Honorary Secretary in advance.
+- A councillor unable to attend a meeting, may give a proxy vote to another of the Councillors or to a member of the Executive Board.
+A proxy vote can only relate to a point on the agenda of that meeting.
+A proxy vote will only be valid if notified to the Executive Board in advance.
 A Councillor or Executive Board member can only accept one proxy vote.
-Any item voted on which has not been appropriately notified, including any other business, cannot attract a proxy vote.

-- The minutes of every Council meeting and Executive Board meeting will be kept at EFIC headquarters and a copy will be made available to members at their request.
-The unconfirmed minutes of each Council meeting will be presented for correction and approval at the following Council meeting.
+- The minutes of every Council and Executive Board meeting will be kept at EFIC headquarters and a copy will be made available to members at their request.
+The minutes of each Council meeting will be presented at the following Council meeting.